 Vendor Contracts

-Formal contracts that address relevant security and privacy requirements must be in place for all third parties that process, store, or transmit confidential data or provide critical services.
-The following must be included in all such contracts:
+Formal contracts, where applicable, that address relevant security and privacy requirements must be in place for all third parties that process, store, or transmit confidential data or provide critical services.
+The following must be included, if applicable, in all such contracts:

 Contracts will acknowledge that the third party is responsible for the security of the institution’s confidential data that it possesses, stores, processes, or transmits.